s4ke/Master-Thesis/src/md/043-cloudhaskell.md

     evalTask = evalTaskInt
 ~~~~

+We do not have to write these manually, though, as
-These instances and evaluation tasks can however easily be generated with the Template Haskell code generator
+as they can easily be generated with the Template Haskell code generator
 in Fig. \ref{fig:evalGen} from the Appendix via calls to the following three
 Template Haskell functions: